b991/AvalonMobile/README.md

 # AvalonMobile
-Social deduction game Avalon digital version (can only be played in person).
-Visit: https://b991.github.io/AvalonMobile/
+Social deduction game Avalon becoming portable with your phone.

-Still need to see if I need to fix it on mobile
+Play in group of 5-10 in person.
+No need to bring the physical boardgame anymore.

+This website serves as a replacement for Avalon boardgame to deal **random character cards**, **make anonymous votes**, and **track game progress**.
+Visit this website to play instantly: https://b991.github.io/AvalonMobile/